 We also see merit in the thought that since business itself is to some extent “just a set of processes” – creating outputs that are of higher value than the cost of purchasing inputs then reassembling and improving them into products and services – so as intranets are the core framework for delivering applications applicable to all staff then it is indeed tempting to include them as part of the intranet.

 A counter argument is that for smaller companies in particular process is often out of scope for intranet deployments – and for larger ones they are so important that they are often sourced separately from specialist vendors.

 As we begin to feel we can define what an intranet is we do have to deal with another confusing aspect.
 This is the fact that many other applications are quite rightly made easily accessible from the intranet home page.

-This is wholly appropriate – the all important intranet home page for many organisations is not only a key part of the intranet but is also a gateway to other applications that users need to get their work done.
-In this sense it is sometimes described as a Portal – a word that in itself has evolved in meaning over the years.
+This is appropriate – the all-important intranet home page for many organisations is not only a key part of the intranet but is also a gateway to other applications that users need to get their work done.
+In this sense it is sometimes described as a Portal – a word that has evolved in meaning over the years.

-In basic terms a user accessing a specialist web application in this way may describe it as “on the intranet” but in our definition it is actually not a part of the intranet – instead it is part of the digital workplace – just like the intranet itself is.
+In basic terms a user accessing a specialist web application in this way may describe it as “on the intranet” but in our definition it is not a part of the intranet – instead, it is part of the digital workplace – just like the intranet itself is.

 Evolution of Intranets over time.

 We have been providing intranets for well over a decade and I was interested to see this definition of an intranet form the BBC website back in 2010